Best Of19 min read

 Pros:

-• Direct indexing at $100K is a feature usually reserved for much wealthier clients
+• Direct indexing at $100K is usually reserved for much wealthier clients

-• Clean, low-friction UX that doesn't require constant babysitting
+• Clean UX that doesn't demand constant attention

-• Flat fee structure is easy to understand and budget for
+• Flat fee structure is easy to understand and plan around

 Cons:

-• No human financial advisor access (this is a real gap for complex situations)
+• No human financial advisor access (real gap for complicated situations)

-• Portfolio customization is limited compared to M1 Finance or self-directed options
+• Portfolio customization is more limited than M1 Finance

-• Doesn't aggregate external accounts for a full net worth view
+• Doesn't aggregate external accounts for net worth tracking

 Wealthfront